 - Do not lie – Needless to say, intentionally withholding information from your taxes invites a call from the IRS.
 Whether it be your income sources, your number of dependents, your business operations, or anything in-between – remember that deceiving federal investigators is considered perjury.

-- Hire a tax preparation specialist – To ensure that you do not mistakenly report incorrect information to the IRS, it is recommended to hire a trained professional to file your taxes for you.
+- Hire a tax preparation attorney – To ensure that you do not mistakenly report incorrect information to the IRS, it is recommended to hire a trained professional to file your taxes for you.
 A qualified individual will not only have in-depth knowledge of state taxation laws but will also share the blame should the IRS encounter any issues.

 Contact Sheppard Law Offices Today